Recently, a user asked us how to check if a PHP function exists before adding some new code to your WordPress website that relies on it.

 It’s a more common WordPress error than you might think.

-For example, let’s say one of your WordPress plugins comes with a function that you have added to your theme’s footer area.
+For example, let’s say one of your WordPress plugins comes with a function that you have added to your theme’s header or footer area.
 Deactivating the plugin will make the function disappear and cause the critical error on your WordPress website.

 That being said, let’s take a look at how to easily check if a function exists before executing it in your WordPress theme files.